anubhavpgit/anubhavpgit.github.io/content/posts/gameoflife.md

 <script type="module" src="/assets/js/gameoflife/main.js"></script>
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/KaTeX/0.5.1/katex.min.css">

-# Computational Universe
+# Abstract machines and the computational universe

 Automata theory is a branch of theoretical computer science that deals with abstract machines and the computational problems that can be solved using these machines.
 Automata are mathematical models of a machine that can perform certain computations.
-Essentialy, they are **fundamental units of computation** can process input and produce output based on a set of rules.
-They are used to model and analyze computational systems, study the limits of computation, and explore the properties of formal languages.
+Essentialy, these are **fundamental units of computation** that can process input and produce output based on a set of rules.
+They are used to model and analyze computational systems, study the limits of computation, and explore the properties of formal languages(sets of strings of symbols that can be recognized by automata).

-Languages are strings of symbols('0', '1', 'a', 'b', 'c', etc.) that can be recognized by automata.
-A language is said to be recognized by an automaton if the automaton accepts all strings in the language and rejects all strings not in the language.

-For example, this automaton can be thought of a machine that processes input strings of 0s and 1s and produces an output based on a set of rules, such as:
+For example, this automaton can be thought of as a machine that processes input strings of 0s and 1s and produces an output based on a set of rules, such as:

 $f: \{0, 1\}^* \rightarrow \{0, 1\}^*$